The autonomy of cars

 Q-Park: value-added solutions that are ready for the future

-- What kind of services add value to AV owners or AV fleets?
+- Which services add value to AV owners or AV fleets?

-- What are the changing needs, of users and of society, and how to balance those needs in increasingly dense cities?
+- What are the changing needs, of users and of society, and how to balance them in increasingly dense cities?

 - How should we design, plan and build our parking facilities efficiently and effectively over time?